gene-git/dual-root/README.rst

 The 2 approaches outlined here both use:

  - 2 disks
- - each disk has an <esp> partition kept in sync
+ - each disk has an <esp> partition. <esp>s are automatically kept in sync with each other.
  - there are no constraints on each disk other than they each have sufficient capacity.

 First Approach:  [1]_